rushabh-git/Python_assignment_1/PythonAssignment-1.md

 mobile = complex ( input (“Enter Complex Number: ”) )
 ********************************************************************************************************************
 Q7.
 What is the default datatype of the value that has been taken as an input using input() function?

-:- In python, STRING is the default datatype of the value that has been taken as an input using input() function.
+Ans:- In python, STRING is the default datatype of the value that has been taken as an input using input() function.
 ********************************************************************************************************************
 Q8.
 What is type casting?

 Ans:-
 Converting one data type into another data type is called type casting.
 Type of Type Conversion:-